cwise24/snopsy/docs/module2/4_pull.rst

   git remote -v

-If this comes back with nothing, you will want to add your clone link as the origin
+If this comes back with nothing,and most likely will, you will want to add your clone link as the origin.
+The reason this will need to be done, we created the repository locally on your machine.

 ::